Tips for oiling your tack

 - For bridles, you could put some oil in a shallow pan and soak the pieces overnight.
 This will make the breaking-in time shorter and more comfortable for your horse.
 Just be sure to check the bridle fit before you oil!

 - The downside is that soaking your bridle in oil also coats the side of the bridle that touches your horse, so wait a few days before you use it on your horse.
-You can also clean off excess oil with some glycerin soap and elbow grease.
+You can also clean off excess oil with glycerin soap and elbow grease.

 So many options.
 Hydrophane WILL absolutely darken leather.